ImageMagick/Usage-Markdown/quantize/index.md

 The "Floyd-Stienberg Dither" in particular I find produces a more 'hash' like pattern of pixels than the "Hilbert Curve Dither", and was in fact designed to do so.

-Such a regular pattern can make a low level manual clean up of small color icon images, a lot easier.
+Such a regular pattern can make a low level manual clean up of small color icon images a lot easier.
 This was something I did a lot of in my past for [Anthony's Icon Library](http://www.ict.griffith.edu.au/anthony/icons/), but that type of thing is not often needed anymore, except posibly for small monochrome images.

 ### E-Dither Problem - Change Sensitive {#dither_sensitive}